developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/samples/multibarcode1/index.md

 #### Notes

-* **This sample illustrates a single use-case** for implementing multi-barcode features; it is not a comprehensive example of the many ways this feature could be used.
 * **DataWedge cannot be configured for data capture through Profile Manager** when using EMDK-A 6.8 and higher.
 Zebra recommends using the [DataWedge APIs](/datawedge/latest/guide/api/) instead.
+* **This sample illustrates a single use-case** for implementing multi-barcode features; it is not a comprehensive example of the many ways this feature could be used.
+* **For a complete example of barcode scanning implementation**, see [Barcode Sample 1](../barcode).

 The available actions in the [Barcode/Scanning API](/emdk-for-android/6-10/api) are: